UBC-MDS/programming-in-python-for-data-science/chapters/en/module2.md

 Let's try reading in a `.txt` file.

 Tasks:
-- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder using the Pokemon column name as the index.
+- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder.
 - Save the resulting dataframe as `pokemon_df`.
 - It's a good idea to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
 - Display the first 10 rows of `pokemon_df`.